ALLezSung/NN-learn/README.md

 ## Introduction

  This personal repo was established by a beginner in **neural networks** to learn knowledge about artificial intelligence.
-The main parts of repo are projects for self-learning and code bases.
+The main parts of repo are code bases and projects for self-learning.

 ## Project Structure